If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 Starting with researching keywords is important, especially if they’re relevant to your site’s niche.

-However, keyword research isn’t just about coming up with keywords.
-Rather, it’s also an opportunity to find new ways to talk about what your readers care about.
+Rather, it’s also an opportunity to find new ways to talk about what your target audience cares about.

 A good strategy for identifying these topics is to conduct a content gap analysis.